marcandrewessner/fullfocusphone/README.md

 I love my iPhone of course.
 Who doesn't?
 But with it came the following propblems:

-- It pulls our destraction away from "boring" tasks like finishing to write the code documentation or doing our math assignments.
+- It pulls our destraction away from "boring" tasks like finishing writing the code documentation or doing our math assignments.
 - Even when sitting in a train from Zürich to Lucerne (1h), I cannot really enjoy the ride.
 Or not enjoy it.
 It's like not being there at all.
 There is no room for my Brain to turn off.
 - Even when I just want to google the next rest

-## What alternatives do I have?
+## But what alternatives do I have?

 When trying to search for an alternative to our iPhones that has just the essentials, one of the first options that comes to mind is a nostalgic Nokia.
 But for our day to day usages it is not enough.
 Without Apps like Authenticator you are stuck at two factor authentications when logging in to your email or other services.
 Lets break it down into individual features: